The closer we get to Nature, the closer we get to our True Nature. ~ Donna Maltz

 - Improve creativity, concentration, focus, and mental clarity

-There are a lot of good reasons to spend more time outdoors.
+There are numerous excellent reasons to spend more time outdoors.
 Your vision, lungs, and mental abilities improve.
-It’s a great stress reliever, and you can create all the vitamin D you need.
-You’ll be healthier and happier in several ways when you trade in your smartphone and computer for time spent outdoors.
+It’s a powerful stress reliever, and you can create all the vitamin D you need.
+You’ll be healthier and happier in several ways when you trade your smartphone and computer for time spent in nature.
+Your butt needs to be outside!